flipz357/S3BERT/README.md

 The basic idea is simple:

 1. Define/apply metrics that measure sentence similarity with regard to aspects of interest (e.g., using metrics on dependency trees or AMR graphs, etc.).
-2. Train sentence embedding model on pairs of sentences as inputs and targeted semantic metric scores (only pairs of sentences and a list with metric scores is needed as training data)
+2. Assign a specific sub-embedding to each metric
-3. During training, it learns to partition the sentence vectors into features that reflect the different metrics
+3. During training, it learns to route information into the assigned sub-embeddings so that they reflect the different metrics.
+Catastrophic forgetting is prevented with consistency control.

-Note that computation for metrics or generation of sentence parses or trees is **not needed in inference**.
+Note that any computation for metrics or generation of sentence parses or trees is **not needed in inference**.

 ### Rule of thumb for size of feature dimensions